Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Methods

 As a result, the re-undersampling process produces two further undersampled k-spaces $Y_{1}\in \mathbb{C}^{N}$ and $Y_{2}\in \mathbb{C}^{N}$.

 Let $f:\mathbb{C}^{N}\to\mathbb{C}^{N}$ denote a reconstruction network.
-The network is trained by using one of the re-undersampled k-spaces $Y_{1}$ in input generation, and the other re-undersampled k-space $Y_{2}$ in loss calculation.
-In other words, the network is trained to minimize:

-where $\mathcal{L}$ can be different types of loss functions, such as $l_{1}$-norm.
-We now formalize the equivalence between the self-supervised and supervised MRI reconstruction.

-\begin{theorem}[\textbf{Equivalence of Self-Supervised and Supervised MRI Reconstruction}] When the re-undersampling probabilities $0<q_{i}<1$ and $0<r_{i}<1$ hold for all indices $i \in \{1, \dots ,N\}$, and under unbiased estimates, a network $f(\cdot)$ that minimizes the loss in Eq.~\eqref{eq:general_loss} satisfies:
+During training, one re-undersampled realization (e.g., $Y_{1}$) is used to construct the network input, and another re-undersampled realization (e.g., $Y_{2}$) is used for self-supervision.
+The network is therefore trained to minimize the self-supervised population risk: